tr4ce123/app-team-takehome/README.md

 - **Pydantic**: Data validation and settings management using Python type annotations.
 - **OpenWeather API**: For fetching weather data related to workouts.
 - **OpenAI API**: To provide personalized workout advice and outfit suggestions based on weather conditions.

+### Why use this stack?

+#### FastAPI
+- Familiar with Python and wanted a Python-based backend.
+- Popularity and automatic API documentation with interactive `/docs` page.
+- Great for new developers to explore and test endpoints easily.
+- Strong validation, typing, and good performance, all contained within Python.

+#### SQLite, SQLAlchemy, Pydantic
+- **SQLite:**
+  - Chose it for its relational database structure—easy to create relationships, like one-to-many between Weather and Workout entities.
+  - Perfect for quick, small-scale projects; easy local development and testing.
+  - Would consider PostgreSQL for larger scale, but SQLite fits this project well.
+- **SQLAlchemy:**
+  - Allows interaction with Python objects instead of raw SQL—better readability and fewer errors.
+  - Integrates smoothly with Pydantic models for cleaner API responses.
+  - Adds an extra layer of protection with safer queries compared to raw SQL.
+- **Pydantic:**
+  - Ensures data validation and integrity with Python type annotations.
+  - Seamlessly integrates with FastAPI to validate incoming data and define response models.

+#### OpenWeather API
+- Wanted a weather API for relevant data to enhance user experience.
+- Easy-to-use, well-documented endpoints; straightforward JSON data over SDK.
+- Focused on fields relevant to the frontend: max/min/average temps, conditions, etc.
+- Adds value by providing more context than just workout tracking; useful and informative data for the user.

+#### OpenAI API
+- Familiar with the OpenAI Python SDK; integrates a powerful, widely-used API.
+- The GPT-4o model makes generating tailored user recommendations easy.
+- Wanted flexible, accurate suggestions for workouts and outfits based on weather without hardcoding responses.
+- Enhances user experience with personalized, context-aware feedback using simple prompts.

+## Project Design and Considerations
+Throughout my API endpoints, routes, and service methods, I try to be as verbose as possible in as few words as possible.
+Throughout my code you'll see some decently long method names and api routes which is done intentionally because readability is so important.
+The way I try to program, ESPECIALLY while on a team, is to leave the person reading the code as minimally confused as possible.
+Readable code makes everyone's lives easier and all it takes it a few extra words and a docstring.

+### API Endpoint Structure
+`/workouts/{workout_id}`
+`/workouts/weekly/{data_point}/sum`
+`/workouts/advice/improvement/{workout_id}`
+`/workouts/personal-bests/distance`

+When I was naming the url routes to my endpoints, I organized them by functionality and meaning.
+If you want weekly data, add `/weekly`, if you want advice add `/advice`, etc. When an endpoint is related to a data model, I prepend it with the name of the model i.e. `/workouts`.
+This way it is painfully obvious what the endpoint is referencing along with the several categorizations of functionality you can see above and below in my routes.

+## Presentation

+- A brief presentation and a demo video demonstrating the API endpoints and their usage have been created.
+This covers the API design choices, challenges faced, and the overall thought process in developing the application.

+## Instructions / Usage
+### Environment setup Mac
+1) Clone the repository into your favorite IDE.
+2) Creating a python virtual environment is recommended to prevent conflicts with you global environment's interpreter.
+You can do this by running `python3 -m venv <yourenvname>` in your root directory or preferably, use VSCode and follow these steps: https://code.visualstudio.com/docs/python/environments.
+Make sure you activate the venv by running `source venv/bin/activate`.
+3) If in the root directory of the repo, run `python3 -m pip install -r backend/requirements.txt` in your terminal to install the required packages.
+4) To start the backend server, run `uvicorn backend.main:app --reload` in the root directory and navigate to http://127.0.0.1:8000/docs to interact with the API in a browser (note: I ran into issues on my windows desktop using 127.0.0.1:8000 and instead you should just use localhost:8000 if you run into CORS issues).
+I have set up the FastAPI docs in an organized and intuitive way so feel free to use this link rather than running Postman or something equivalent.
+Postman does work if that is your preference and you can use the same URL to serve it: http://127.0.0.1:8000 or just localhost port 8000.
+Parameters can be passed through the URL through Postman and the FastAPI docs will have a form that act as the URL params.
+5) Once the server is up, a file called `sql_app.db` will be created and you can simply delete the file if you want to restart the database.
+A new one will be created when the server is started up.
+6) Now you can play around with the API to test out its functionality.
+I'll have documentation below that gives explanations for the api endpoints and their services as well as a high level explanation.

+### Environment setup Windows
+1) Clone the repository into your favorite IDE.
+2) Creating a python virtual environment is recommended to prevent conflicts with you global environment's interpreter.
+You can do this by running `py -m venv <yourenvname>` in your root directory or preferably, use VSCode and follow these steps: https://code.visualstudio.com/docs/python/environments.
+Make sure you activate the venv by cding into your venv file `cd <yourenvname>` and then run `.\Scripts\activate`.
+If you're running into trouble and you get an error saying you can't run scripts because they're disabled use this and make sure to run PowerShell as administrator: https://stackoverflow.com/questions/4037939/powershell-says-execution-of-scripts-is-disabled-on-this-system.
+3) Before running the install for requirements, remove uvloop from the requirements.txt file because Windows does not support it and it will still work without it.
+If in the root directory of the repo, run `py -m pip install -r backend/requirements.txt` in your terminal to install the required packages.
+4) To start the backend server, run `uvicorn backend.main:app --reload` in the root directory and navigate to http://127.0.0.1:8000/docs to interact with the API in a browser (note: I ran into issues on my windows desktop using 127.0.0.1:8000 and instead you should just use localhost:8000 if you run into CORS issues).
+I have set up the FastAPI docs in an organized and intuitive way so feel free to use this link rather than running Postman or something equivalent.
+Postman does work if that is your preference and you can use the same URL to serve it: http://127.0.0.1:8000 or just localhost port 8000.
+Parameters can be passed through the URL through Postman and the FastAPI docs will have a form that act as the URL params.
+5) Once the server is up, a file called `sql_app.db` will be created and you can simply delete the file if you want to restart the database.
+A new one will be created when the server is started up.
+Installation of SQLite is not required.
+6) Now you can play around with the API to test out its functionality.
+I'll have documentation below that gives explanations for the api endpoints and their services as well as a high level explanation.

 ## Data Model